Infineon/optiga-trust-m/README.md

 </tbody>
 </table>

+\* Certificate, Platform Binding Secret (PBS) and the Authorization Reference (Auth.Ref.) can be downloaded from CIRRENT™ Cloud ID by claiming a Reel QR Code

 In addition to the certificates and private keys each OPTIGA&trade; Trust M Express comes with a chip unique Platform Binding Secret* and an Authorization Reference*.
 The latter are two unique per chip 64 bytes long data objects which serve the following purposes:
 - Platform Binding Secret (PBS) used to establish a Shielded Connection between a Host MCU and OPTIGA&trade; Trust M. Should be transfered from CIRRENT™ Cloud ID to the respective MCU to run a protected I2C connection; e.g. readout a protected Certificate located in the 0xE0E1 Object ID (see table above).
 For more details about  Shielded Connection read [here](https://github.com/Infineon/optiga-trust-m/wiki/Shielded-Connection-101).
-- Authorization Reference.
+- Authorization Reference (Auth.
+Ref.).
 Used to update/change Certificate, PBS and the Authorization Reference itself.
-Shall be used only together with the shielded connection.
+Similar to the PBS shall be tranfered to the Host MCU to be used.
 Find more details in the [Solution Reference Manual](documents/OPTIGA™%20Trust%20M%20Solution%20Reference%20Manual%20v3.30.md)

-\* Certificate, Platform Binding Secret and the Authorization Reference can be downloaded from CIRRENT™ Cloud ID by claiming a Reel QR Code

 ## Get Started